Where Does AI Belong in a Health Insurer’s Organizational Chart?

 In IT

-Traditionally, AI is thought of as an IT function.
-So for many businesses, the first instinct is to have their AI team report into the IT organization.
-As with any IT project, AI is then resourced from the IT department on a project basis.
+Traditionally, AI identifies as an IT function.
+So for many businesses, the first instinct is to have their AI team report to the IT organization.
+As with any IT project, departments request AI resources from the IT department on a project basis.

 Pros